Jaredabera/Q-Poisoning-Adversarial-Attack/README.md

 ## Citing This Work

+@INPROCEEDINGS{Nguy2605:Efficient,
+AUTHOR="Vu-Hai Nguyen and Yared Abera Ergu and Ren-Hung Hwang and Trung Q. Duong and Van-Linh Nguyen",
+TITLE="Efficient Quantum Soft {Actor-Critic} Model for Dynamic Spectrum Sharing in Intelligent {O-RAN}",
+BOOKTITLE="ICC 2026 - IEEE International Conference on Communications: Next-Generation
+Networking \& Internet (IEEE ICC 2026 - NGNI)",
+ADDRESS="Glasgow, United Kingdom (Great Britain)", PAGES="5.98",
+ABSTRACT="The Open Radio Access Network (O-RAN) architecture enables intelligent Dynamic Spectrum Sharing (DSS), although state-of-the-art deep reinforcement learning (DRL) methods have demonstrated remarkable practical results, their integration with quantum computing brings greater potential for enhancements in performance.
+In this study, we present Quantum Soft Actor-Critic (QSAC), a novel hybrid quantum-classical methodology aimed at tackling barren plateaus and demonstrating enhanced performance compared to conventional DRL benchmarks, including Soft Actor-Critic (SAC) and Twin Delayed Deep Deterministic Policy Gradient (TD3), achieving a higher demand satisfaction ratio and markedly improved ϵ-band compliance rates under demanding conditions.
+Additionally, we present a comprehensive architectural design for the effective integration of our framework into the O-RAN non-real-time and near-real-time RICs.
+Our quantum-enhanced actor significantly reduces the number of trainable actor parameters by over 99\% compared to its conventional SAC equivalent (from around 73,000 to merely 377), indicating an important improvement in model efficiency.
+To promote repeatability and facilitate future research, we offer the open-source implementation of our study."
+}

 # Q-Sentinel + Quantum State Poisoning-Adversarial Attacks
 ## Overview
 This project implements a quantum state poisoning algorithm designed to explore adversarial attacks in quantum machine learning using the **PennyLane** framework.
 The algorithm modifies quantum states through angle phase-shifting, demonstrating how small perturbations can impact the performance of quantum models.
 ## AE Structure and VQC Layer